Photo by Zakhar Goncharov / Shutterstock.com

 Potstock / Shutterstock.com

-If you can’t leave your kids big bucks, the next best gift you can give is to avoid asking them for financial support.
-Okay, there may be some circumstances — sudden ill health or job loss — that prompt you to turn to family, including your adult children.
+If you can’t leave your kids big bucks, at least avoid asking them for financial support.
+There may be some circumstances — sudden ill health or job loss, for example — that prompt you to turn to family, including your adult children.

 But depending on your kids for help because of your own out-of-control spending is something else entirely.
-If you are on a path to becoming a burden, your “gift” can be to become disciplined about living on the income you have.
+If you are on a path to becoming a burden, your best “gift” to your children may be to become disciplined about living on the income you have.
 That may require radical downsizing.
-Here’s how:

-- Avoid taking on debt in retirement — or at least debt that will require a financial rescue from your kids (Read “Debt After Death: 10 Things You Need to Know“).
+Also, avoid taking on debt in retirement — or at least avoid debt that will require a financial rescue from your kids.

 2. Pitch in where it really counts